 a Customer takes a supply of electricity at a Premises where the electricity conveyed to the Premises is recorded through a CT meter; and

-the Metering Point for such Premises has, on or before 31 March 2017, been migrated to Measurement Class C or E, as a result of BSC Modification P272,
+the Metering Point for such Premises has, on or before 31 March 2017, been migrated to either Measurement Class C or E for P432 or required to become half-hourly settled for MHHS, as a result of BSC Modification P272, and

+a default Maximum Import Capacity (MIC) has been applied,

-then, for a period of twelve months immediately following the date of the first migration to Measurement Class C or E, a lower Maximum Import Capacity (MIC) may be agreed between the Customer and the DNO/IDNO Party.
-In such circumstances, the revised MIC will be applied retrospectively from the date of the migration to Measurement Class C or E.
+then, for a period of twelve months immediately following the date of the first migration, a lower new MIC may be agreed between the Customer and the DNO/IDNO Party.
+In such circumstances, the revised MIC will be applied retrospectively from the date of the migration .

 182. In respect of any change in MIC under paragraph 181 above: